 CJ Jeeps: 1945-1986

 Post World War II, once an Allied victory became certain, Willy’s began design on a civilian Jeep.
 This model, known as the "CJ" for civilian Jeep was available in May of 1944.
 They’d added a tailgate, lower gearing, and a canvas top, but the frame was still very much a "Jeep."
-The original spare tire rode on the side of the Jeep instead of on the trunk where it would eventually come to live, but otherwise, it looks very much like the Wrangler we know today.
+The original spare tire rode on the side of the Jeep instead of on the tailgate where it would eventually come to live, but otherwise, it looks very much like the Wrangler we know today.

 "It's as faithful as a dog, as strong as a mule, and as agile as a goat." -Ernie Pyle